 Indonesia is one of the most promising markets of developing countries in Asia.
 In this era of globalization, as a result, foreigners inevitably want to come to this country.
 Whether it is for investment or tourism purposes.
 Nowadays, foreigners can choose to invest in various types of sectors in Indonesia.
 The property sector is one of the large investment opportunities.
 To support Indonesia’s domestic economic growth and attract private foreign investors within the property sector, so the government set new requirements and procedures to allow foreigners to own property.
 Besides, Regulation No. 29 of 2016.
-In September 2016, regulations were issued procedures for granting, relinquishing or transferring land rights over the houses of foreign residents in Indonesia..
-To assist businessmen in understanding the property ownership and tax.
+In September 2016, regulations were issued procedures for granting, relinquishing, or transferring land rights over the houses of foreign residents in Indonesia..
+To assist businessmen in understanding property ownership and tax.
 Hence, Indo-Ned Consultancy provides a service in regard to Property Ownership and Tax.

 Property Rights in Indonesia for Foreigner